Business

 The podcast production workflow typically includes planning, recording, editing, and publishing phases for your episodes.
 For entrepreneurs that want to start a business podcast, the planning stage is particularly important – identifying topics that align with both audience interests and business objectives ensures your content serves dual purposes.

-can make or break a podcast.
+Recording quality can make or break a podcast.
 Most business podcasts find that investing in good microphones and a quiet recording environment pays dividends in listener retention.
 For interview-based shows, recording software that captures separate audio tracks for each speaker allows for cleaner editing and a more professional final product.

 Post-production for podcasts ranges from minimal to extensive depending on your approach.
 Some business podcasts like The Indicator from Planet Money employ professional producers and sound designers, while others take a more streamlined approach.
 At minimum, editing should remove obvious mistakes and awkward silences while ensuring consistent audio levels throughout the episode.